OpenXR, VRAPI, and LibOVR

 VrApi Deprecation

 All applications meant for VR/XR headsets, including the Meta Quest line of products and products made by other companies, require communication with the headset for similar information and behaviors.
-For example, app developers typically find the following uninteresting:
+For example, app developers typically need the following handled by a runtime API rather than implementing them directly:

 - Polling for updates to head and hand tracking positions